DataDog/hiring-engineers/answers.md

 # Solution Engineer Technical Exercise Submission - Pabel Martin

-Here are my answers for this technical exercise along with all supporting links, screenshots, and color commentary.
+Here are my answers for this technical exercise along with all supporting links, code, screenshots, and color commentary.

 What I think will be fairly obvious is that this exercise was **very** challenging for me.
 For better or worse, a lot of this was a first for me in many areas:
   * I'd never heard of Vagrant, Flask, YAML, or Markdown until working on this exercise
-  * I've heard of Python, Ubuntu, MongoDB, and GitHub prior to this exercise, but hadn't worked with any hands-on and directly
+  * I've heard of Python, Ubuntu, MongoDB, and GitHub prior to this exercise, but hadn't worked with any of them hands-on and directly
   * The only thing I'd done before (that was a part of this exercise) was google liberally (always) and execute some command line stuff (years since I'd done this) so I was pretty rusty.

 If I had to characterize what it was like to go through this, I would say that it was brute force.
-Throughout the whole exercise I was reminded me of the scene in the Matrix where Neo first sees Matrix code 'falling' on the monitor and asks Cypher if he always looks at it encoded.
-Cypher responds that he has to look at it encoded because of all the information coming through but that he's used to it and now just sees the people in the matrix that the code represents.
+Throughout the whole exercise I was reminded of the scene in the Matrix where Neo first sees Matrix code 'falling' on the monitor and asks Cypher if he always looks at it encoded.
 In this exercise, it felt like all I ever saw was green falling code.
 Eventually after following enough instructions and steps and examples it worked, but I honestly don't know or understand all the details of how/why everything worked.

 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/scene1.png)
 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/scene2.png)

 This submission, for example, is something I've never done before.
 I had a developer friend walk me through GitHub and what forks, commits, branches, pull requests, and markdown were and how they were used.
 I haven't had experience with any of these to-date so I used [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [this](https://stackoverflow.com/questions/2822089/how-to-link-to-part-of-the-same-document-in-markdown/16426829#16426829) to create this submission.
 It's entirely possible I haven't submitted as expected on the right branch so enjoy a chuckle if I didn't even get the first part right.  :)

 You'll also see this in the submission, but two major mistakes for me were not coming back to the main exercise GitHub page.
 I missed the update to use Ubuntu 16.04 instead of 12.04 as well as the update to the Flask app for host name.
-If I'd seen that, I would have saved myself a ton of grief/time; a mistake I'll strive to only make once.
+If I'd seen that, I would have saved myself a **ton** of grief/time; a mistake I'll strive to only make once.

 ## Table of Contents